Kvanr23/CrownstoneTestSuite/PROCEDURE.md

 ## What next
 Check the logs for which test number failed and check it in the UART log and the btmon in Wireshark.

+# Optional arguments
+* `-a <MAC ADDRESS>`: To skip scanning (if not added, there will be scanned for a (Crownstone) device with an address starting with `EC:`.
+* `-n <NUMBER OF CONNECTIONS>`: To set a number of connections, the more connections, the accurater it will be.
+(Defaults to 100).
+* `-f <FOLDER NAME>`: Puts generated files in this folder, it will create this folder if it does not exist.
+* `-w <FILE NAME>`: File name to debug to, if not added, it will not create this file, will go in the same directory as `Switching.py` unless a folder is defined.

+# TODO:
+Start `btmon` from withing the script, so one terminal is needed.